joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 (1.01^(-0.11759)=0.998) decrease in probability of subscribing.
 - 1% increase in tenure is associated with a 0.009% decrease in odds of subscribing.

-The analysis shows that peer influence plays a significant role.
-We used PSM to match people with similar conditions and came to the conclusion that there is a positive correlation between have friends who are adopters and subscribing.
+There is also a positive correlation between having friends who are adopters and subscribing.
 This might be due to homophily, people who have similar behavior will befriends each other, or it could also be because seeing a friend subscribe, push the user to subscribe too.
 With this in mind,